Nancy Caroline

 Nancy Lee Caroline (ננסי קרוליין; June 27, 1944 – December 12, 2002) was an American physician and writer who worked in emergency medical services (EMS).
 She was medical director of Freedom House, an emergency ambulance service that assisted underserved populations in Pittsburgh in the 1960s and 1970s.
 She was also the first medical director of Magen David Adom, Israel's Red Cross Society, and was later called "Israel's Mother Teresa" by colleagues.

 Early life

 Nancy Lee Caroline was born on June 27, 1944, in Newton, Massachusetts, to Leo and Zelda Caroline.
 From a young age, Nancy had a strong social conscience and a strong sense of her identity as a Jewish person.
 She began her medical career while still a teenager, working as a photographer and lab worker at Massachusetts General Hospital.
 In 1966 she received a B.A. in linguistics from Radcliffe College and her M.D. from Case Western Reserve University in 1971.
-She stayed in Cleveland to complete her residencies, and then began a fellowship in critical care medicine at the University of Pittsburgh in 1973.
+She began a fellowship in critical care medicine at the University of Pittsburgh in 1973.